Deep Fake Tech Trends: Its Creation, Impact, and Ethics

 Deep fake technology branches out over extensive domains like computer science, data science, and artificial intelligence, marking a significant milestone in our technological progression and hinting at the unexplored avenues we are about to journey upon.

-See also Impacts of High-Resolution Image Synthesis on Digital Art
+See also High-Resolution Image Synthesis with Machine Learning

 Illustration representing deep fake technology, showing a merged face of two individuals with digital coding lines in the background.